 Startup the Wilfly Docker image

-After a full an a correct configuration, you can startup the JBoss instance as a container via your container provider aka Docker.
-Startup like this
+After a full and correct configuration, you can start the JBoss instance as a container via Docker.
+Start it with this command:

 docker run -it -p 9990:9990 -p 8080:8080 -p 8443:8443 wildfly-http2